Juggernaut93/Projector2Assembler/README.md

-A set of Space Engineers scripts to produce and track info about blueprint building.
+A set of Space Engineers scripts to produce and track info about blueprint and components building.

 Import the solution in Visual Studio 2017 with [Malware's Development Kit for Space Engineers (MDK-SE)](https://github.com/malware-dev/MDK-SE) installed.
 Version 15.8 or higher is required if you want to use the most recent version of MDK-SE.